categories

 Helga York Article author

-Before we start looking at certain problems and learn how to fix them, there are four simple things that can help you when TeamViewer not connecting:
+Before we start looking at certain problems and learn how to fix them, there are four simple things that can help you when TeamViewer is not connecting:

 • • check the Internet connection on both computers